Laurence Tisch: Education and early career

 He graduated from New York University when he was just 18 and received a Penn Wharton MBA in industrial management by 20.
-In 1946, he made his first investment, purchasing a 300-room winter resort in Lakewood, New Jersey with $125,000 in seed money (roughly equivalent to $1.5 million at 2012 prices) from his parents.
+In 1946, he made his first investment, purchasing a 300-room winter resort in Lakewood, New Jersey with $125,000 in seed money (roughly equivalent to $1.5 million at 2012 prices) from his parents and additional funds from a friend.
+The hotel, Laurel-in-the-Pines, was built in 1891, and was the second major hotel to open in the gilded age resort of Lakewood.
+(The third major hotel built in Lakewood was Nathan Straus' Lakewood Hotel, which he built because the first two refused to serve Jews; the fate of the Laurel-in-the-Pines was to be owned by the Jewish Tisch family.)

 Two years later, his brother Bob joined him in the business, launching a lifelong partnership between the pair with Larry handling financial matters and Bob the overall management.

 Their first hotel was successful and over the next decade, the Tisch brothers bought a dozen hotels in Atlantic City and the Catskills.

 Loews

 In 1960, using the proceeds from their hotel empire, Tisch gained control of Loews Theaters, one of the largest movie house chains at the time, with Bob and Larry as co-chairmen of the company.
 They were attracted to Loews by its underlying real estate assets which they believed were undervalued.
-They were correct in this assumption and would later tear down many of the centrally located old theaters to build apartments and hotels reaping millions in profits.
+They were correct in this assumption and would later tear down many of the centrally-located old theaters to build apartments and hotels, reaping millions in profits.

 The pair soon diversified the business, successfully venturing into a variety of areas.
-In 1968, Loews acquired Lorillard, the 5th largest tobacco company in the US at the time, which owned the popular brands Kent, Newport and True.
+In 1968, Loews Corporation acquired Lorillard, the 5th largest tobacco company in the US at the time, which owned the popular brands Kent, Newport and True.
 In 1974, they purchased a controlling interest in the nearly bankrupt insurance company, CNA Financial Corporation.
 This too was successful and several years later it held an A+ credit rating.
 They also purchased the Bulova Watch Company.

 Through acquisitions, Tisch built Loews' into a profitable conglomerate (with 14 hotels, 67 movie theaters, CNA Financial, Bulova, and Lorillard) with revenues increasing from $100 million in 1970 to more than $3 billion in 1980.

 In 2002, the year before Larry Tisch's death, the corporation had revenues of more than $17 billion and assets of more than $70 billion.